GraspCaps: A Capsule Network Approach for Familiar 6DoF Object Grasping: Experimental Results

-To evaluate the performance of the proposed approach in a robotic grasping scenario, we integrated the GraspCaps architecture into our dual-arm robot setup in the Gazebo simulator.
-The robot will be required to identify the class of the object present, and generate a grasp configuration that can be used to successfully pick up the object.
-The robot will then pick up the object and attempt to place it into the basket.
-To execute the grasp, we select the arm that is closest to the object.
+To assess the performance of the proposed GraspCaps architecture in robotic grasping scenarios, we integrated it into our dual-arm robot setup within the Gazebo simulator.
+The robot is tasked with a multi-step process, starting with identifying the class of the object in its vicinity.
+Subsequently, the architecture generates a grasp configuration for picking the object.
+The robot then executes the grasp, lifting the object and placing it into the basket (see Fig.~\ref{fig:smoothing_grasp} - \textit{left}).
+Note that, we select the arm that is closest to the object to execute the grasp.
+This scenario is specifically designed to evaluate whether during the manipulation the object slips due to the suboptimal grasping configuration.
+The performance of the robot is quantified through the computation of a success rate, defined as $\frac{\#success}{\#attempts}$.
+In this set of experiments, a grasp is deemed successful if, by the experiment's conclusion, the object is securely placed inside the basket.
+This evaluation provides valuable insights into the practical applicability and success rate of GraspCaps in real-world robotic grasping scenarios.

-We increase the probability of correctly classifying the object in the input point set by pre-processing the input.
-We take the full point set of the object, which is often well over the required 1024 points, and take multiple permutations of 1024 points to give to the network.
-This decreases the chance of the network miss-classifying an object due to an unfortunate selection of points.
-The classification of the object is determined by a majority vote on the neural network output.
-In the event of a tie the algorithm is re-run until consensus is reached.
-The output of the network will be post-processed by smoothing the output of the fitness head of the network to identify regions with high fitness that are suitable for grasping.
-An example of the effect of the smoothing can be found in Fig.~\ref{fig:smoothing_grasp}.

-We found that, although both the GraspCaps network and the comparison network achieved an equal classification performance of 80\%, the GraspCaps network outperformed the ablated comparison network in terms of grasping success with percentages of 71\% for the GraspCaps network versus 53\% for the ablated network.